3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/InternalComponent.md

 ## events

-Work with events.
+For work with events.

-Available events:
+Available event types:

 ```text